cnagy/YADMLib/README.md

 ## Simple implementation

+Get an account at [OpenweatherMap](https://home.openweathermap.org/users/sign_up) and use your API Key in the YADMLibTester app's Info.plist.
-Let's to get some JSON from [Openweather](http://api.openweathermap.org/data/2.5/weather?q=Berlin,de) and map it in a `OpenWeatherAPI` model.
+Finally get some JSON from [OpenweatherMap](http://api.openweathermap.org/data/2.5/weather?q=Berlin,de) and map it in a `OpenWeatherAPI` model.

 Our basic `OpenWeatherAPI` model will look like